aakashray/Doc-Scanner/README.md

 # Document Scanner 📜✨

 A **self-contained document scanning and matching system** with a built-in credit system, designed for efficiency and scalability.
-Built with pure HTML, CSS, and Node.js, this project features AI-powered document matching using OpenAI embeddings, a sleek animated frontend, and a robust admin dashboard—all without relying on third-party frameworks.
+Built with pure HTML, CSS, and Node.js, this project features SENTENCE_TRANSFORMERS, a python library, a sleek animated frontend, and a robust admin dashboard—all without relying on third-party frameworks.

 ---